alexellis/kubetrim/README.md

 * Can I run kubetrim every time I open a terminal?

     Yes, you can add `kubetrim &` to your `.bashrc`, `.bash_profile` or `.zshrc` file, which will run in the background, and not slow down your terminal session from starting up.

+* What if my WiFi is down and I run this tool?

+    If all clusters show as unavailable, kubetrim will not delete any clusters, in this case add `--force` to the command.

 ## Usage